Skip to main content

 2 mentions Positive Neutral Negative

-• “There are currently some rough edges: music on the game over screen glitches, isometric mode has way lower FPS than it should have (around 30 using OpenGL and 10-12 on my machine using SDL2, which could be using DirectX or OpenGL), and there are some grammar errors (mainly the 'fewer'/'less' issue that comes up frequently due to the heads mechanic).”
+• “There are currently some rough edges: music on the game over screen glitches, isometric mode has way lower FPS than it should have (30ish using OpenGL and 10-12 on my machine using SDL2), and there are some grammar errors mainly the "fewer" / "less" confusion due to the heads mechanic.”

 • humor